 Trying to navigate the world of freight transportation can be tricky.
-With so many moving parts (literally!), sometimes it can be tough to know if the shipping mode you have chosen is really the best option for your business.
-Or maybe, there is another mode or two you had not even thought to consider.
+With so many moving parts (literally!), it can be tough to know which transportation mode is best for shipping your freight.

 Shipping by Truck

 Truck is the most common mode of transport in the U.S. It provides quick delivery of shipments traveling short distances and can deliver just about anywhere.
-In many instances, it is used in conjunction with other modes for first and last mile transport.
-Is it right for you?
+In many instances, it is used in conjunction with other transportation modes for first- and last-mile shipping.

 - Provides door-to-door pickup and delivery